tonyhffong/Lint.jl/README.md

     arrays with uncertain/runtime-calculated dimension
 * `@lintpragma( "Ignore use of undeclared variable [variable name]" )`.
 Useful when using macros to generate symbols on the fly.
 * `@lintpragma( "Ignore incompatible type comparison" )`.
-Useful to silence deliberately type-unstable code
+Useful to silence deliberately different-type comparison

 Lint message generation (do not include the square brackets)
 * `@lintpragma( "Info type [expression]")`.
 Generate the best guess type of the expression during lint-time.